 The University of Rochester awards additional fellowships each academic year to graduate students in the natural sciences: for second and third year students, the Donald M. and Janet Barnard Fellowship, and for students in their third year or above, the Elon Huntington Hooker and Agnes and George Messersmith Fellowships.
-The Chemistry Department is allowed to make a limited number of nominations for each of these fellowships.
-A departmental announcement will be issued in the Spring semester, providing information related to application materials and due dates for University Fellowships.
+The Chemistry Department is allowed to make a limited number of nominations for each of these fellowships, and as such, will limit nominations of graduate students from our department to one university-level fellowship per academic year.
+A departmental announcement will be issued early in the Spring semester, providing information related to application materials and due dates for University Fellowships.
+It is noted that typically University Fellowships are due during the month of January, with quick turnarounds.
+Students interested in being nominated for these awards are encouraged to begin working on their application materials at the end of the prior semester.
+While specifics of the requirements for each fellowship change from year to year, typically students will need to submit an up-to-date CV and a two-page summary of research activities.
 To be considered for nomination, students must submit their application material to the Graduate Studies Committee, which will select the students who are most likely to be competitive at the University level.
 Application materials are typically identical to those for upper-level, department fellowships.
 Students who are awarded University fellowships receive a \$3000 fellowship award on top of their stipend.

 In a given year, the University may decide to open additional fellowship competitions to students.
 Many of these applications will have a limited number of submissions from each department.
 In these cases, announcement of the fellowship competitions will be made via e-mail, and applications will be initially submitted to the Graduate Studies Committee, who will select individuals to advance to the University competition.
 Additional compensation for these alternative fellowships is set by the University and will likely vary from amounts indicated for other University and Departmental Fellowships.
-Please contact the Graduate Coordinator if you have questions.
+Please contact the Graduate Coordinator if you have guestions.